Non-Immigrant Visa Section

 English- and Japanese-speaking customer service agents are ready to assist you 9 a.m. to 6 p.m.
 Japan Time (JST) Monday through Friday.
 The call center is closed for U.S. and Japanese holidays.

-- For Legal Parmanent Residents who wish to know the arrival of their Re-entry Permits to pick up at the Consulate General, or information regarding how they can return to the U.S. when Legal Parmenent Cards or Re-entry Permits were lost/stolen/expired.
+- For Legal Permanent Residents who wish to know the arrival of their Re-entry Permits to pick up at the Consulate General, or information regarding how they can return to the U.S. when Legal Permenent Cards or Re-entry Permits were lost/stolen/expired.
 For more information and our contact information, please see Embassy's webiste.

 Consular Electronic Applications Center - Applicants can check the status of their visa application.

 In the United States, please call 1-703-520-2233.

 Visit to Nara Inst. of Science & Tech